Larodar/qryptex/README.md

 This command has no options or flags.
 It creates a .qryptex directory in the users $home and creates a keypair to use with the application.

+The operation must be idempotent.

 ### contact add
 Command variants (case independent):
 ```
 contact add
 ```

+Failes if there is already a contact with the same name.

 ### contact remove
 Command variants (case independent):
 ```
 contact remove
 ```

+The operation must be idempotent.

 ### !notImplemented export {contact name}
 Command variants (case independent):